destinmoulton/chronicle-api/README.md

 ### What is thoth?

-Thoth is a log system that can be deployed on AWS Lambda.
+Thoth is a logging API that can be deployed on AWS Lambda.
 It uses a simple POST request to store data and has a simple query format for getting data.

 Thoth is written using the fantastic [Serverless](https://github.com/serverless/) framework.

 ### Configuration

 Custom configuration should be put into a file called private.config.yml.
 Rename the private.config.template file and replace the configuration values with your own.
+After you make your configuration changes, just run `serverless deploy` to create the API on AWS.

 ### Not REST